 Course Component Weight

-Homework Assignments 10%
+Homework Assignments 20%

-Laboratory 25%
+Quizzes 15%

 Midterm Test 15%

 Final Examination 50%

-To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination as well as on the laboratory.
-A final examination or laboratory mark < 50% will result in a final course grade of 48% or less.
+To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination.
+A final examination mark < 50% will result in a final course grade of 48% or less.

-Homework Assignments: Assignments will be regularly announced and posted on the course OWL site.
-Students must provide their answers on OWL as instructed on the assignment and by the posted due date.
+Homework Assignments: Homework assignments will regularly be posted to the course OWL site.
+Students shall upload a digital version of their answers to OWL.
 These assignments will be problem based.